If you are an investor, you are probably starting to hear and think about the impact of your investments on the world.

-ESG investing is not about simply screening out the companies that are profiting from unsustainable or harmful practices.
+ESG investing is not simply screening out the companies profiting from unsustainable or harmful practices.
 An ESG investment strategy aims to identify and then rank businesses in accordance with desirable environmental, social and governance characteristics and associated risks.

 Far more categories fall under the ESG umbrella when compared with environmentally sustainable investing.

 What Is the Difference Between Sustainability and ESG Investing?

 - When people talk about sustainability investment-wise, they mean the relationship between the business and the environment.
 ESG is not only about how the company affects the environment but also about decision-making, identity, and stakeholders.

 - Sustainability focuses on the funds that the actual company can invest into making the business more environmentally friendly, while ESG screening also helps investors assess the company and the risks it faces.

 - ESG involves sustainability but is not limited to it.